dmd-program/dmd-100/projects/open_design/develop_instructions.md

 # Develop: Instructions

-Now you will make a set of instructions to teach another person to assemble the toy(s) you have designed.
+Now you will make a set of instructions to teach another person to create and assemble the toy(s) you have designed.

 ## Document requirements